gasmith/foxglove-lunar-lander/README.md

 - PS button: Start or reset

 You might find that your controller's button mappings are different from mine.
+If that's the case, you can write your own [`gamepad.json`](gamepad-ps4.json).
+You can use the joystick panel's "Auto-generated" display to figure out which indexes correspond to the physical axes and buttons that you want to use.

 ## Recorded games